Balancing CMMS User Configurability with Centralised Control

 03 Management of the Environment

-User freedom can result in a nightmare with respect to managing the myriad of hardware and software products.
+User freedom to configure a CMMS can result in a nightmare with respect to managing the myriad of hardware and software products.
 Without standards, it is difficult to optimize network performance, implement software and hardware upgrades, ensure new products will work in the environment, and get rid of older devices and legacy applications that may still be important to one or more users.

 04 Support of the Environment